epfLLM/Megatron-LLM/docs/guide/getting_started.md

 ## What's next?

-1. Take a look at our example scripts to familiarize yourself with some other capabilities and hyperparameters used in the codebase:
+1. Take a look at our example scripts to familiarize yourself with some other capabilities and hyperparameters used in the codebase, such as to train larger models:
    - `examples/parallelize.sh`
    - `examples/finetune.sh`
    - `examples/verify.sh`